- A 3.5 kilowatt-hour (kWh) 10-panel system costs £7,026 on average in the UK

 Some solar panels even work better in colder temperatures and can even use reflected light from snow, helping to save energy.

-Below is an overview of each scheme, but for full rundown, eligibility requirements and how to apply, check out our guide: How to get UK government grants and funding for solar panels in 2024
+Below are brief overviews, but for a more detailed look at each scheme, their eligibility requirements, and how to apply, check out our guide: How to get UK government grants and funding for solar panels.

 ECO4

-The ECO4 scheme in Great Britain aims to help tackle fuel poverty and reduce carbon emissions.
-The scheme requires medium and large gas and electricity suppliers to help households with energy efficiency measures, which includes solar panels.
+The ECO4 (Energy Company Obligation) scheme in Great Britain aims to help tackle fuel poverty and reduce carbon emissions.
+The scheme requires medium and large gas and electricity suppliers to help households with energy efficiency measures, which include solar panels.

 There’s no set amount of funding you can receive, since it’s dependent on your home’s needs.
-The level of funding will depend on the measures type and a number of factors.
+The level of funding will depend on the type of energy efficiency measures and a number of other factors.

 LA Flex/ECO4 Flex

-If you don’t meet the criteria for the ECO4 scheme, you might still be eligible to receive funding from the ECO4 scheme.
+If you don’t meet the criteria for the ECO4 scheme, you might still be eligible to receive funding from the ECO4 scheme via LA Flex/ECO4 4.

 ECO4 enables local authorities to widen the eligibility criteria, allowing them to tailor energy efficiency schemes to their respective areas.

-Under the scheme, participating local authorities can refer private tenure households it believes to be living in fuel-poor households, on a low income or vulnerable to the elements.
+Under the scheme, participating local authorities can refer households it believes to be living in fuel-poor environments, on a low income, or vulnerable to the elements.
 ECO4 is optional and suppliers can deliver up to 50% of their ECO obligation under ECO4 Flex.

 The Smart Export Guarantee (SEG)

 The SEG isn’t a grant or loan, but it’s worth including as not many know about it.
-The SEG was launched in 2020 and enables homeowners to receive payments from energy suppliers for any unused solar-generated electricity they export back to the grid.
+Launched in 2020, the SEG enables homeowners to receive payments from energy suppliers for any unused solar-generated electricity they export back to the grid.

 The SEG can help increase overall savings you make from solar panels.
-For a 10-panel system, the SEG savings equate to £154 and increased to £216 for a 14-panel system.
+For example, a 10-panel system can get savings up to £154 with the SEG, increasing to roughly £216 for a 14-panel system.

 0% VAT for solar panels

-You will need to use the same provider to supply and install solar panels to qualify for 0% VAT.
-However, if you buy from one supplier and use a different provider to install your solar panels, you will be charged 5% on the cost of installation.
+You’ll need to use the same provider to supply and install the solar panels to qualify for 0% VAT.
+If you buy from one supplier and use a different provider to install your solar panels, you’ll be charged 5% on the cost of installation.

 You will also pay 5% VAT on the cost of any repairs or maintenance after the initial installation.